Code-Institute-Submissions/ryan7984-portfolio1/README.md

  I hope to make use of javascript in the next module of my course to enhance the website further.

   ## Accessibility
-  I have kept accessibilty in mind throughout the coding process to ensure the website is as accessible and friendly as possible.
+  I have kept accessibility in mind throughout the coding process to ensure the website is as accessible and friendly as possible.
 I have achieved this by:

 * Using descriptive alt attributes  on images on the site
 * Using semantic HTML
-* Ensuring there is sufficient color contrast throughout the site.
+* Ensuring there is sufficient colour contrast throughout the site.

 ## Languages Used